talyssonoc/react-laravel/README.md

   <script src="{{ asset('vendor/react-laravel/react_ujs.js') }}"></script>
 ```

-You can choose to use any React installation greater than `v0.13.1`, but if you'll use a different version from the one provided by react-laravel, you got to configure it (see bellow).
+If you'll use a different version from the one provided by react-laravel (see `composer.json`), you got to configure it (see bellow).

 # Configurations